SveltePress/sveltepress/README.md

 ## :pray: Contributing

-First of all, contributions by any kinds of format are welcomed!
+First of all, any kind of contributions are welcomed!

 For contributing details, see [Contributing](./CONTRIBUTING.md)